alexmickelson/brailleLearning/README.md

 - [ ] datetime labels need to all be the same size and indentation
 - [ ] light mode datepicker
 - [ ] focus input borders based on color scheme
+- [ ] reference braille on student assignment view looks bad
+- [ ] text to type on assignment detail needs to be bigger
+- [ ] style braille number keys to be bolder (numbers first, letters second)

 Hear